Info:

 I like peace and quiet.
 I love exploring food; I love enjoying food.

-Beyond Nigerian life in particular, I just really like finding out how things are made, where things are, and how things work—and being as precise as I can be at it.
-Not because I’m trying to get somewhere but because journeying is fun.
+Also, I like making meaning and sense of things, Nigerian life especially.
+Beyond Nigerian life in particular, I just really like finding out how things are made, where things are, and how things work—and being as precise as I can be at it because journeying is fun.

 Unless otherwise stated, all images and writing on this website were made by Immaculata Abba.